-Supporting Documents Please provide softcopies with filename prefix as indicated on the leftmost column below.
-PA CA FA/ RFA SS_01a_00 BEAM Plus NB submission template for SS 1a ✓ ✓ ✓ SS_01a_01 Calculation for Accessibility Index (AI) [Appendix A] ✓ ✓ ✓ SS_01a_02 Scaled drawing on an A3-sized sheet indicating the distances alongside unhampered walking routes from site entrance(s) to stops/ stations of public transport services √ ✓ ✓ SS_01a_03 Evidence of service frequencies of public transport ✓ ✓ ✓ SS_01a_04 Evidence for the operating hours and required information of mechanical means to assist pedestrian movement, and calculation of the combined horizontal commuting time (if a walking route uses a mechanical means to assist pedestrian movement) √ ✓ ~ no later than o occupation of the For future services/ facilities provisions in operation no later than one year after the completion and occupation of the proposed development, please include the following: CA FA/ RFA SS_01a_05 Evidence issued by a government agency or a quasi-government body for the targeted operation dates of any future public transport services/ facilities √ ✓ √ SS_01a_06 Evidence showing the actual occupation date of the proposed development - - ✓ If shuttle service is provided, please include the following: PA CA FA/ RFA SS_01a_07 Scaled building layout plans for drop-off/ pick-up point(s) of shuttle service vehicles √ √ ✓
+(a) Accessibi PA FA Please provide indicated on the Supporting Documents Please provide softcopies with filename prefix as indicated on the leftmost column below.
+SS_01a_00 BEAM Plus NB submission template for SS 1a ✓ ✓ SS_01a_01 Calculation for Accessibility Index (AI) [Appendix A] ✓ ✓ SS_01a_02 Scaled drawing on an A3-sized sheet indicating the distances alongside unhampered walking routes from site entrance(s) to stops/ stations of public transport services √ ~ SS_01a_03 Evidence of service frequencies of public transport ✓ √ SS_01a_04 Evidence for the operating hours and required information of mechanical means to assist pedestrian movement, and calculation of the combined horizontal commuting time (If a walking route uses a mechanical means to assist pedestrian movement) √ ✓ no later than occupation of include the following PA FA SS_01a_05 Evidence issued by a government agency or a quasi-government body for the targeted operation dates of any future public transport services/facilities ✓ ✓ SS_01a_06 Evidence showing the actual occupation date of the proposed development - ✓ followings: vice is provided, please include the PA FA SS_01a_07 Scaled building layout plans for drop- off/ pick-up point(s) of shuttle service vehicles ✓ ✓

-SS_01a_08 Notif ication of shuttle service provi sions by the service provider ilding users confirming that: CC outes and stops that provide onnection links to the public ansport; apacity of the shuttle service chicles; - V • ocations of the shuttle service op-off/ pick-up points; and xed operating frequency of e services servi √ √ e capacity of shuttle service cles is below 16 passengers) deve ertaking letter by the loper/ property owner that the le services will be provided minimum of 5 years - √ √ conti ninimum of 1 year rolling act in place with the service der information - 1 √ ence of shuttle services in ct completion - - ✓
+SS_01a_08 Notification of shuttle service provisions by the service provider to building users confirming that: - Routes and stops that provide connection links to the public transport, - Capacity of the shuttle service vehicles, - Locations of the shuttle service - ✓ drop-off/ pick-up points, and - Fixed operating frequency of the services.
+SS_01a_09 Justification for the adequacy of services (if the capacity of shuttle service vehicles is below 16 passengers) - √ SS_01a_10 Undertaking letter by the developer/property owner that the shuttle services will be provided for a minimum of 5 years. - √ SS_01a_11 A minimum of 1 year rolling contract in place with the service provider information. - √ SS_01a_12 Evidence of shuttle services in project completion - ✓